 Songs with 3 chord progressions are a great place to start for any aspiring guitarist.
 In this article, we’ll take a look at some of the best to add to your repertoire.
 These songs will allow you to practice and master the different skills that every beginner guitarist should learn, without being too complicated to learn yet giving you the satisfaction of learning a whole song.

-If you are only beginning your guitar-playing journey, I strongly recommend starting with the following 3 chord songs.
+If you are only beginning your guitar-playing journey, I strongly recommend starting with some of the following 3 chord songs.
 The list covers a variety of genres and is sure to cover some songs that you know and love.

 Table of Contents

 - Here is a List of 3 Chord Guitar Songs

 - 1. Sweet Home Alabama by Lynyrd Skynyrd

 - 2. Bad Moon Rising by Creedence Clearwater Revival

 - 4. Ring of Fire by Johnny Cash

 - 5. What’s Up? by 4 Non Blondes